 In 1839, Edwin Waller — storied signatory of the Texas Declaration of Independence, framer of the Constitution of the Republic of Texas, and first mayor of Austin — had the rare pleasure of designing the very city he would be elected to lead only one year later.
 That layout, with a few notable exceptions, remains an accurate map of the downtown area to this day:

-Waller’s original plan for the City of Austin is a one-square-mile grid of pleasing bilateral symmetry, its main central square occupied by the State Capitol and its grounds, bisected from above and below by the main thoroughfare of Congress Avenue.
+Waller’s original plan for the City of Austin is a one-square-mile grid of pleasing bilateral symmetry, its largest central square occupied by the State Capitol and its grounds, bisected from above and below by the main thoroughfare of Congress Avenue.
 Spaces for churches, schools, a courthouse, a jail, a hospital, and a military armory are thoughtfully included — but perhaps the most obvious pattern in the plan is the designation of four public squares below the Capitol, situated at the corners of a rectangle six blocks high and eight blocks wide:

 The squares weren’t even named until 1888: Bell Square (now Wooldridge Square), Hemphill Square (now Republic Square), Brush Square (hey, still Brush Square!), and finally, Hamilton Square — the city’s now-missing northeastern fourth public block.
 Hamilton Square was bound by Ninth, Tenth, Trinity, and Neches Streets, a block now occupied by the city’s First Baptist Church.